calaca/reactnd-project-readable-starter/README.md

 ### Production

-Click [here](https://readable-react-redux.herokuapp.com/) for the live version of this app.
+Click [here](http://35.227.181.248/) for the live version of this app.
+Please note that the service worker won't work because this is not a secure origin.

 ## Running the tests

-Explain how to run the automated tests for this system.
+Tests will be coming soon.

 ## Deployment